dglcinc/pivac/README.md

 I serendipitously stumbled on a project targeted at the boating community, [Signal K](http://www.signalk.org). some features of that project are strikingly similar to mine (gather data from a variety of disparate sources and protocols and rationalize them into a JSON-based data stream).
 They have more and better developers, and a pretty highly evolved ecosystem.
 So I've converted to outputting my JSON to a Signal K server, and then using the tools in that ecosystem (such as the excellent IOS app [WilhelmSK](http://www.wilhelmsk.com)) to store and render my data.
 It's very cool.
 Check it out.
 The current version of [HVAC-pi](https://github.com/dglcinc/HVAC-pi) includes a [script](https://github.com/dglcinc/HVAC-pi/blob/master/sk-sensor-emit.py) that outputs Signal K deltas, for use with an execute provider.
 A separate repository will be launched shortly to generify this mechanism.

 # Installing the Package
-The package is published to PyPi, so you can install it with the following:
+The package is published to PyPi, so you can install it with the following [note: package not uploaded to public PyPi yet, clone the repository and use setup.py]:

 ```
 sudo pip install pivac

 ```
-If you prefer not to run the install as sudo (which puts scripts in /usr/local/bin, config in /etc/pivac, and a python module in your default Python install directory), then clone the [github repository](https://github.com/dglcinc/pivac).
-The scripts and config will work properly using the local repository directory as the launch point.
+If you prefer not to run the install as sudo (which puts scripts in /usr/local/bin, config in /etc/pivac, and a python module in your default Python install directory), then clone the [github repository](https://github.com/dglcinc/pivac), cd to the clone directory, and:

+'''
+sudo python setup.py install
+'''

+If you prefer not to install or sudo, the scripts and config will work properly using the local repository directory as the launch point.

 ## Configuring the Package
 The only required configuration is to edit the /etc/pivac/config.yml file to reflect the modules and configuration you want to use.
 A complete, commented sample is provided as /etc/pivac/config.yml.sample.